-There are so many amazing tips we can learn from our grandparents, great grandparents, and even great-great-grandparents on how to live simple old fashioned lives.
+We can learn so many excellent tips from our grandparents, great grandparents, and even great-great-grandparents on living simple, old-fashioned lives.

 Why Should We Adopt an Old Fashioned Way of Living?

-Regardless of how much money you have, frugal living is not a terrible way to live.
-Understanding that you have personal finance goals that you would like to meet plays a roll in how frugal you intend to be.
+Regardless of how much money you have, frugal living is not a terrible way—understanding that you have personal finance goals that you would like to meet plays a role in how cheap you intend to be.

 If you are getting out of debt, a choice to live frugally and old-fashioned will enable you to put every extra penny toward that debt, getting you out sooner.